History of Paraguay: Morínigo

-The Colorados helped Moríñigo crush the insurgency, but the man who saved Moríñigo's government during crucial battles was the commander of the General Brúgez Artillery Regiment, Lieutenant Colonel Alfredo Stroessner.
-When a revolt at the Asunción Navy Yard put a strategic working-class neighborhood in rebel hands, Stroessner's regiment quickly reduced this area to rubble.
-When rebel gunboats threatened to dash upriver from Argentina to bombard the capital into submission, Stroessner's forces battled furiously and destroyed them.
+The Colorados helped Morínigo crush the insurgency, with the crucial aid of the General Brúgez Artillery Regiment and its commander, Lieutenant Colonel Alfredo Stroessner.
+When a revolt at the Asunción Navy Yard put a strategic working-class neighborhood in rebel hands, Stroessner's regiment soon destroyed the area.
+When rebel ships threatened to dash upriver from Argentina to bombard Asunción into submission, Stroessner's forces fought and damaged them before they could.